 Who We Are:

-The San Diego Animal Welfare Coalition comprises eight local animal shelters, which consistently exceeds standards of care to save more lives – making us one of the strongest animal coalitions in the nation and a leader in the humane treatment of animals.
+The San Diego Animal Welfare Coalition comprises seven local animal shelters, which consistently exceeds standards of care to save more lives – making us one of the strongest animal coalitions in the nation and a leader in the humane treatment of animals.
 The SDAWC member organizations work together for the purpose of saving animal lives.

 About Getting to Zero:

 Imagine 45,000 of anything.
-Dollars: that’s roughly the median income of an individual in San Diego County.
-People: that’s nearly the capacity of Petco Park.
-Now imagine that every seat at Petco Park is filled with an animal—that’s the number of homeless animals that end up in shelters each year in San Diego County.
+Dollars: That’s roughly the median income of an individual in San Diego County.
+People: That’s nearly the capacity of Petco Park.
+Now imagine that every seat at Petco Park is filled with an animal — that’s the number of homeless animals that end up in shelters each year in San Diego County.